SorenTech/code-of-ethics/README.md

 **Rule 2.106**
 Designers/Developers shall not counsel or assist a client in conduct that the designer/developer knows, or reasonably should know, is fraudulent or illegal.

+**Rule 2.107**
+Designers and Developers shall not accept instructions from a client that involve infringement of another person’s property rights without permission, or consciously act in any manner involving any such infringement.

+**Rule 2.108**
+A Designer or Developer working in a country other than his or her own shall observe the relevant Code of Conduct of the national society concerned.

 ### E.S.2.2 Public Interest Services:
 Designers and Developers should render public interest professional services, including pro bono services, and encourage their employees to render such services.
 Pro bono services are those rendered without expecting compensation, including those rendered for indigent persons, after disasters, or in other emergencies.